GildedPleb/hab-guide/docs/l1-hosts/ansible.md

 localhost                  : ok=1    changed=0    unreachable=0    failed=1    skipped=0    rescued=0    ignored=0
 ```

-:::tip Yes, this is Overkill
+:::note Yes, this is Overkill

 In case you were wondering, yes, it is complete overkill to use Ansible to check
 a words' validity when any human can read for these very easy checks, or a